artem-streltsov/ucl-timetable-bot/README.md

 - `/settings`: View and update your notification settings
 - `/set_daily_time`: Set the time for daily notifications
 - `/set_weekly_time`: Set the day and time for weekly notifications
+- `/set_reminder_offset`: Set the offset in minutes for reminders before lectures

 ## Configuring Notifications